 He argued that the time was ripe to expand Deng Xiaoping’s central slogan of ‘reform and opening’ into the realm of politics.
 It remains to be seen whether the incoming leadership of Xi and Li, who assumed office after pivotal conferences in the autumn and spring of 2012, will pursue this direction.

 Michael Dillon the author of China: A Modern History, was founding Director of the Centre for Contemporary Chinese Studies at the University of Durham, where he taught modern Chinese history.
 He is a Fellow of the Royal Historical Society and the Royal Asiatic Society and was Visiting Professor at Tsinghua University in Beijing in 2009.
 He currently teaches Chinese Studies at Newcastle University.

-Image shows Roadside billboard of Deng Xiaoping at the entrance of the Lychee Park in Shenzhen.
+The image shows the Roadside billboard of Deng Xiaoping at the entrance of Lychee Park in Shenzhen.
 Courtesy of Wikimedia Commons.